openhab/openhab-docs/ui/mainui.md

 - `navigate:$path`:
   Navigate to a given `$path`, e.g. `navigate:/locations` to navigate to the **Locations** tab of the home page or `navigate:/page/my_custom_page` to navigate to a page with the ID `my_custom_page`.
+  For example, you can use this to open a video camera page of the door automatically when the door bell is rang.
 - `popup:$target`, `popover:$target` and `sheet:$target`:
   Open a `$target`, which can be a page (`$target` is `page:` + a page ID), a custom widget (`$target` is `widget:` + widget ID) or any [`oh-` component]({{base}}/ui/components/) (`$target` is the component name), in a popup, popover or sheet.